-5.3.4 Increasing trend towards inter-professional education and practice
+4.3.4 Increasing trend towards inter-professional education and practice

+Workforce planning, work design and clinical and professional education and training have traditionally been profession specific, and focused on the development or remediation of individuals to prepare them for optimal practice in existing structures.
+They have generally failed to incorporate a wider system perspective (Conway et al., 2006).
 In response to the increasing requirement for effective team work between different health professionals and agencies, the future health workforce will need to work as effective members of inter-professional teams.
-This approach aims to resolve real world or complex problems, to provide different perspectives on problems, to create comprehensive research questions, to develop consensus on clinical definitions and guidelines and to provide comprehensive health services (Choi & Pak, 2006).
+This inter-professional practice aims to resolve real world or complex problems, to provide different perspectives on problems, to create comprehensive research questions, to develop consensus clinical definitions and guidelines and to provide comprehensive health services (Choi & Pak, 2006).